Itokoyamato/TokoVOIP_TS3/README.md

 **Could not find dependency yarn for resource ws_server**:
 - Install yarn resource from [cfx-server-data repo](https://github.com/citizenfx/cfx-server-data/tree/master/resources/%5Bsystem%5D/%5Bbuilders%5D)
-# Terms and conditions
-A 'TokoVOIP' watermark must be visible on screen.
-You can move it, change it's design however you like.
-Just keep one somewhere.
-Thanks
-For the rest, refer to the [license](LICENSE.md)

 # Contributing
 I am open to pull requests, feel free to build upon my work and improve it